U-Shift/Transport-Demand-Modelling/5-GeneralizedLinearModels.md

 > variance.

 > **Note**: Ho: There is no overdispersion in the model.
 Therefore, if
-> pvalue \< 0.05, there is overdispersion, and we should choose a
+> pvalue \< 0.05, there is overdispersion, and we should choose to use a
 > Negative Binomial model.

 #### Calculate the Type III test.